bem22/CV/README.md

 > + Improved user experience by integrating social media login for google, facebook and twitter

 #### Self-taught skills
-> + Soldering and PCB design in Autodesk Eagle
+> + Learned soldering and PCB design in Autodesk Eagle from online tutorials and free lab sessions
-> + Productivity practices
-    - Journal keeping and goal setting from reading "How to be a productivity Ninja" by Graham Allcott
+> + Developed a skill in journal keeping and goal setting from reading "How to be a productivity Ninja" by Graham Allcott
-    - Solution finding through problem break-down
+> + Applied solution finding through problem break-down
-    - Habit tracking and development from reading "Don't shoot the dog" by Karen Pryor and "Power of Habit" by Charles Duhigg
+> + Expanded abilities in tracking and developing habits from reading "Don't shoot the dog" by Karen Pryor and "Power of Habit" by Charles Duhigg
-> + Cloud computing on AWS and Google CP
+> + Enrolled in the Google CodeCamp and developed skills in cloud computing
     - LAMP/LEMP stack deployment
     - CA Certificate deployment with __Let's encrypt__/__Cryptbot__
-      - AWS suite tools: Route53, RDS, Security groups, Elastic IP, load balancing
+> + Learned AWS suite tools: Route53, RDS, Security groups during a hackathon
 ## Known languages

 > _**English**_ (Fluent),  _**French**_ (Intermediate), __Romanian__ (Native),